namjmnam/Compounder/README.md

 # Compounder

 ## General info
-This project aims to search compound words from various types of text sources
+This project aims to search compound words and new words from various types of text sources

 ## Compatibility
 * Python version: 3.6